Konstantinos Triantafyllopoulos: Career

-On 30 September 2012, during a Superleague match vs. Asteras Tripolis, Triantafyllopoulos made his debut for Panathinaikos.
+On 30 September 2012, during a Super League match vs. Asteras Tripolis, Triantafyllopoulos made his debut for Panathinaikos.
 In his first season, he became a mainstay in the centre of defence.
 At the end of the season, Triantafyllopoulos signed a contract extension for three years.

 On 22 January 2016, Triantafyllopoulos signed a 3.5-year contract with Asteras Tripolis, despite the rumours that he will sign to Panionios, as part of Olivier Boumale transfer to Panathinaikos.
 His former club will keep a percentage of the profit from his next transfer.

 On 13 June 2019, he joined Pogoń Szczecin on a two-year deal.
 On 10 August 2019, he scored his first goal with the club in a 1–0 home win game against Wisła Kraków contributing the most to his team's win.
 On 20 May 2021, Pogoń announced the renewal of the 28-year-old Greek defender's contract for one year with the possibility of extending their cooperation for another season.

 On 19 July 2023, Triantafyllopoulos moved on a free transfer to another Ekstraklasa club Górnik Zabrze, with whom he signed a two-year contract.
 On 26 June 2024, he terminated his contract by mutual consent.